Neodelf/lecter/README.md

     ```

 3. Precompile `lecter.css lecter.js` assets.<br>
-    More information about it and how to do it please follow the [link](https://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets).
+    More information about it and how to do it please follow the [ruby on rails' guide](https://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets).

 4. Add routes in your `config/routes.rb`:
     ```ruby